christinab12/napari-sam/README.md

 At last, our SAM integration supports both **2D and 3D images**!

+**Please note: This repo has been adapted from the original plugin to work with 2-channel masks for the specific use case of the [data centric platform tool](https://github.com/HelmholtzAI-Consultants-Munich/data-centric-platform).
+3D support in this case is not suppported.**

 ----------------------------------

 Everything mode             |  Click-based semantic segmentation mode |  Click-based instance segmentation mode